lunarphp/lunar/docs/src/upgrading.md

 ## v2.0-beta

 GetCandy 2 is a complete re-write of our e-commerce page.
-It is not currently possible to upgrade from v0.12.* to GetCandy 2.
+It is not currently possible to upgrade from v0.12.* to Lunar 2.

 GetCandy 2 provides both the core e-commerce functionality and also an integrated admin hub within Laravel.
 A separate package will be released early 2022 to provide frontend API functionality.